 Students are not allowed to have any medication in their possession without permission from the school and their physician.
 Violation of this policy can result in a discipline referral.
 All medications must have a Dispersion of Medication form filled out and on file in the nurse's clinic.
 Medications that are kept in the nurse's clinic must be brought to school by the parent or guardian.
-If you have any questions regarding this policy, please call the clinic at 833-4201.
+If you have any questions regarding this policy, please call the clinic at 833-4142, option 5.

 Be Ready For Seventh Grade 2020-- Get your Immunizations! --

 A reminder to 6th grade parents that your child will need a Tdap vaccinebefore he or she begins 7th grade.
 These can be obtained privately

 or at the Okaloosa County Health Department at no charge.
 Please bring proof of this immunization (on a Florida Certificate of Immunization Form DH680) to the school Front Office so it may be entered in the system before their 7th grade school year.

 Vaccines are provided at no cost for children 18 years and younger at DOH-Okaloosa.

 Appointments are required.
 Call 850-833-9246 to schedule an appointment.

 SEE 2020 FLYER HERE • SEE STATE 2020 FLYER HERE

 221 Hospital Drive NE, Fort Walton Beach • 810 E. James Lee Blvd, Crestview